Innovations in Hair Restoration

 Hair loss is a common problem affecting both men and women today.
 The problem has been traditionally treated with medications or surgical hair transplant procedures that restore a fuller head of hair.
 However, an innovative approach to hair restoration using cells from the patient’s own blood is now being used by some physicians with excellent results.

 PRP stands for platelet rich plasma, which is a concentrated portion of blood plasma that aids in wound healing.
 PRP has been approved by the FDA for advanced wound healing and has been used in this capacity for more than 30 years.
-It has also been used as a medical treatment in sports medicine, oral surgery, neurosurgery, and plastic surgery, Injections of PRP to turn back signs of aging on the face, known as a “vampire facial” have been made popular by celebrities like Kim Kardashian that swear by the procedure.
+It has also been used as a medical treatment in sports medicine, oral surgery, neurosurgery, and plastic surgery, Injections of PRP to turn back signs of aging on the face have been made popular by celebrities like Kim Kardashian that swear by the procedure.

 PRP and Hair Loss